Egypt's Mursi leaves palace as police battle protesters

 Protesters later surrounded the palace, with some climbing on gates at the rear to look down into the gardens.

-At one point, people clambered onto a police armoured vehicle and waved flags, while riot police huddled nearby.
+At one point, people clambered onto a police armored vehicle and waved flags, while riot police huddled nearby.

 The Health Ministry said 18 people had been injured in clashes next to the palace, according to the state news agency.